 The Australian Labradoodle is not really Australian; he is only called the Australian Labradoodle because he originates from down under!
 He was first bred by a man called Wally Conran of the Royal Guide Dog Services, which is located in Victoria, Australia.
 He was created to be the world’s first hypoallergenic assistance dog, for those individuals with visual impairments who were also allergic to dogs.

 The Australian Labradoodle has been around for just under 40 years, which is quite new in the canine world.
-Because of this he is not considered a purebred pup, but a hybrid of several different other breeds.
+Because of this, he is not considered a purebred pup, but a hybrid of several different other breeds.
 However, because he has been around for several decades and he is no longer considered a novelty designer pup, his appearance and traits are now quite consistent amongst the later generations.

-It is unknown whether established breeders are working towards gaining full recognized status by the recognized kennel clubs, but if they are it would seem like it won’t be long until they do achieve this.
-Whilst the Australian Labradoodle cannot be registered with the main kennel clubs they can be registered with the Australian Labradoodle Association of America (ALAA), and all reputable breeders will be able to provide you with registration papers.
+It is unknown whether established breeders are working toward gaining full recognized status by the recognized kennel clubs, but if they are it would seem like it won’t be long until they do achieve this.
+While the Australian Labradoodle cannot be registered with the main kennel clubs they can be registered with the Australian Labradoodle Association of America (ALAA), and all reputable breeders will be able to provide you with registration papers.

 He is also, very different from the standard Labradoodle, who is simply the designer puppy of the Labrador Retriever and a Standard Poodle.
 The standard Labradoodle is known by several other names, such as the American Labradoodle, the British Labradoodle, and the Early Generation Labradoodle, and these terms are all used interchangeably but they should not be confused with the Australian Labradoodle.